yuayixio/webDeploymentCICD/README.md

     ## Replace the definition of the target  site
   - ssh user@IP "cd /etc/httpd/conf/"
   - ssh user@IP "sed -i 's/DocumentRoot "/var/www/html"/DocumentRoot "~/moed/www"/g' httpd.conf"

-  ## Optional, if .html file is not named "index"
+  ## Optional, if .html file is not named "index" (Replace "INDEXNAME" with according name)
-  - ssh user@IP "sed -i 's/DirectoryIndex index.html/DirectoryIndex INDEXNAME.html/g' httpd.conf"
+  #- ssh USER@HOSTNAMEORADRESS "sed -i 's/DirectoryIndex index.html/DirectoryIndex INDEXNAME.html/g' httpd.conf"
 ```

+Depending how your .html main file is called, you might want to uncomment the last and replace the INDEXNAME placeholder with the according filename.
 An example Script is stored in the "apache" folder.

 # Possible Sources of Errors